Slashdot Asks: In the Wake Of Ransomware Attacks, Should Tech Companies Change Policies To Support Older OSs Indefinitely?

 The real question is why haven't we

 Support Older OSs Indefinitely?
-(Score:1)
+(Score:2)

 Indefinitely?
 No, only as long as they want to keep their copyright/patent privileges on those systems.